-This white paper (drawn up from 2025-05-30) has been prepared with utmost caution; however, uncertainties in the regulatory requirements and future changes in regulatory frameworks could potentially impact the token's legal status and its tradability.
+This white paper has been prepared with utmost caution; however, uncertainties in the regulatory requirements and future changes in regulatory frameworks could potentially impact the token's legal status and its tradability.
 There is also a high probability that other laws will come into force, changing the rules for the trading of the token.
 Therefore, such developments shall be monitored and acted upon accordingly.